mattsawyer77/javascript/README.md

 ## <a name='whitespace'>Whitespace</a>

-  - Use soft tabs set to 4 spaces
+  - Indent with 4 spaces

     ```javascript
     // bad